Kumana National Park

 Get around

-Walking is not an option: a truck/jeep will be supplied along with a driver at the main entrance.
+[edit]Walking is not an option: a truck/jeep will be supplied along with a driver at the main entrance, if you haven't come in as part of a tour.
 It is important that you only get out of your vehicle under the guide's supervision.
-The price ranges of tour vehicles may differ according to the quality and state of the vehicle.
-Choosing a high quality drive is the best option to enjoy the ride comfortably, a poor quality ride compared to the state of the road might make it difficult for tasks.
-The tour is mostly taken care of by the driver and possibly, by your guide.
-If you are travelling with a large group, it is necessary to hire a few more vehicles.
-A safari truck is usually separated into two pieces.
-They can simply defined as the cockpit and the balcony.
-One person can go on the ride with the driver, while the others can enjoy the ride with a panorama view of the park.
+The tour is taken care of by the driver or your guide if you hired one.
+A safari truck usually has a separated driver's cab and passenger compartment.
+One person usually ride up front with the driver, while the others can enjoy the ride with a panorama view of the park.
+Safari trucks with a fold-down front windscreen may be preferred for taking photos through the driver's cab.

 See

-Kumana as a national park does not have any special places for tourism, but interesting rituals such as the Pada Yathra is a spectacular moment to see.
-It is a group of Hindu pilgrims walking from Jaffna to Katharagama.
-Near the park there is a small Hindu Kovil, which was built for the pilgrimage to stop during their journey.
-You can go there and refresh yourself or appreciate the art of the Hinduism structures.
+[edit]Kumana as a national park does not have any special places for tourism, but interesting rituals such as the Pada Yathra is a spectacular moment to see.
+It is a group of Hindu pilgrims walking from Jaffna to Kataragama.
+Near the park there is a small Hindu Kovil, which was built for the pilgrims to stop during their journey.

 Bring